 Streaming native graphics using VNC

 Replit offers virtual network computing (VNC) functionality.
-VNC is a mature virtual desktop protocol that allows your repl to stream a native desktop to your web browser.
-By using this protocol, native applications (developed in Python, Java, C++, etc) can open desktop windows as they would on any physical computer.
+VNC is a mature virtual desktop protocol that allows your Repl to stream a native desktop to your web browser.
+This protocol allows native applications (developed in Python, Java, C++, etc.) to open desktop windows as they would on any physical computer.

 How Can I Use VNC?

 Any Repl – in any language – can use a virtual desktop.
 No changes are needed to execute native graphics programs on Replit.
 The VNC pane will appear when any application attempts to open a native desktop window.

 Securing Your Repl

 By default, your VNC connection does not have a password and can only be accessed from https://replit.com since the connection relies on the same authentication used for the WebSocket.
 If you need to access your Repl via the external noVNC client, you can set a VNC password.